boyentenbi/ga-dist/README.md

 Added more logging and inspection notebooks.

-Can now successfully run many experiments at once on the Peta4 cluster!
+Successful Atari run on 256 cores:

 # Next steps